 Understanding the Cost: Assisted Living vs. Nursing Homes

 The cost of senior housing varies significantly based on location, services needed, and room type.
 However, nursing homes typically represent a higher financial commitment due to the intensive medical care provided.
 It is important to consider both the monthly fees and potential additional charges.
+This is where my “NASA mission” level of detail for our finances really comes into play.
+You need to understand every line item.

 Assisted Living Costs

 Assisted living costs usually cover rent, meals, basic utilities, housekeeping, and some level of personal care.
 Additional services, like extensive medication management or one-on-one care, may incur extra fees.
-The national median cost for assisted living ranges from approximately $4,500 to $5,500 per month, though prices vary widely by state and city.

 Funding options for assisted living primarily include private pay from savings, long-term care insurance, and sometimes Veterans’ benefits.
 Medicare does not cover assisted living costs, although some state Medicaid programs may offer waivers for specific services in certain communities.